England national wheelchair rugby league team

 The England national wheelchair rugby league team represents England in wheelchair rugby league.
 The team have played in all four World Cup tournaments, winning both the inaugural competition in 2008 and the 2021 edition on home soil, and being runners up in both 2013 and 2017.
-They also won the 2015 European Wheelchair Rugby League Championship.
+They also won the 2015 European Rugby League Championship.

-The team was established in 2007 under the auspices of the British Wheelchair Tag Rugby League Association and played its first test match, against France the same year.
+Wheelchair rugby league was introduced to England in July 2005 when a team from France toured Yorkshire.
+On 4 May 2006, the Rugby League International Federation accepted a proposal by France to endorse wheelchair rugby league.
+Later that month a team representing Great Britain began a tour of France and played the first official test match on 3 June 2006 losing 20–6 to their hosts.
+The England team was established in 2007 under the auspices of the British Wheelchair Tag Rugby League Association and played its first test match, against France the same year.

 The team are sponsored by Betfred in a two-year deal signed in 2022 that included the wheelchair, men's and women's teams.
-They train at Calderdale College in Halifax.
+They train at facilities including Calderdale College in Halifax and St George's Park National Football Centre.

 Current squad

-Squad selected for the 2021 Rugby League World Cup (played in 2022 due to the COVID-19 pandemic).